Last updated: March 2, 2023

 - APIs are becoming a popular option for enabling connectivity.
 Nevertheless, connecting EDI solutions with API can be challenging.

-- On-boarding of new connections/endpoints/trading partners can be time-consuming.
+- Onboarding new connections/endpoints/trading partners can be time-consuming.

 - Data quality concerns are often unresolved.
 Data validation and data enrichment solutions are often not included in traditional EDI tools.